-When caught early, CVT can be treated without causing life-threatening complications.
+When caught early, CVT can be treated without causing life threatening complications.

-Some of the most common risk factors include:
+Some of these risk factors can include:

-- birth control or excess estrogen use
+- birth control or estrogen use, such as hormone replacement therapy

 - ear, face, or neck infection